 We strongly encourage you to seek out any relief programs that may be developing or already announced in your:

-The federal government has approved Economic Injury Disaster Loans (EIDL) for small businesses in all 50 states.
+If you happened to miss out on applying for PPP loans or didnt quality, the federal government has approved Economic Injury Disaster Loans (EIDL) for small businesses in all 50 states.
 This relief is offered via the Small Business Administration (SBA).
 This program offers:

 Last updated March 23, 2020.

 Fannie Mae and Freddie Mac are suspending foreclosures and evictions for at least 60 days and up to 12 months due to the coronavirus national emergency.
 Between them, 46% of all mortgages originated in 2018 were backed by either Fannie Mae or Freddie Mac.
 This suspension applies to homeowners with an Enterprise-backed single-family mortgage.
 The move comes after the Federal Housing Finance Agency (FHFA) directed Fannie Mae and Freddie Mac (the Enterprises) to help borrowers who are at risk of losing their home.
 “This foreclosure and eviction suspension allows homeowners with an Enterprise-backed mortgage to stay in their homes during this national emergency,” said Director Mark Calabria.
 “As a reminder, borrowers affected by the coronavirus who are having difficulty paying their mortgage should reach out to their mortgage servicers as soon as possible.
 The Enterprises are working with mortgage servicers to ensure that borrowers facing hardship because of the coronavirus can get assistance.”
 Borrowers should note that they will need to contact the lender they send checks to every month to establish a new short-term agreement — and not simply stop paying their mortgages.
 You can read the FHFA statement here.

 Last updated March 31, 2020.